News

 DNA from First Foaling Mares

 The Society would like to remind breeders that as of 1st January 2024, all first foaling/maiden mares must have their DNA profile completed prior to foal registration.
 Please bear this in mind when submitting foal registrations as this may mean they take longer to complete.
 We would encourage breeders to get mares DNA profiled in advance of foal registration.
+The cost will be £60.00 this will be for the DNA and the mare registration.

 British Horse Foundation BB press release